atmughrabi/CAPI-Precis/docs/wiki/Verification-Infrastructure.md

 ## Replay, manifest, and artifact schemas

-All schemas are versioned and stored under `verification/schema`.
+All schemas are versioned and stored under `01_capi_integration/accelerator_verification/schema`.

 ### Consumer API

+`01_capi_integration/accelerator_verification/schema/api_version.json` will
-`verification/schema/api_version.json` publishes semantic version, compatible schema versions, minimum consumer version, and deprecation policy.
+publish semantic version, compatible schema versions, minimum consumer version, and deprecation policy when Phase 1 introduces the shared schema.

 Consumer repositories register channel namespaces in a version-controlled registry assigning stable channel IDs and channel-order indices. `graph.*` is a